Shantidas Jhaveri

 Shantidas Jhaveri (ISO 15919: Śāntidāsa Jhaverī; 1584–1659) was an Indian Jain jeweller, bullion trader (sarraf) and moneylender (sahukar) during the Mughal era.
 He was the wealthiest merchant in the Ahmedabad city during the 17th century.

 Early life

 Shantidas was born in 1584 in Jhaveriwada, Ahmedabad.
-His was of Oswal Jain Vania origin from the Marwar region.
+His family was of Oswal Jain Vania origin from the Marwar region.
 His parents Sahasra Kiran and Saubhagya Devi had migrated from Osian to Ahmedabad in the late 16th century.
 Shantidas expanded his father's jewellery retail business by setting up a sarrafa (bullion trading) business.

 Business activities

 Shantidas retailed jewellery to the rich, including the Mughal royalty and nobility.
 Farmans from Emperor Jahangir and Dara Shikoh indicate that he was asked to offer jewellery to the Mughal royalty.
 In 1639, Asaf Khan the brother of Nur Jahan and the father of Mumtaz Mahal purchased a large quantity of jewels from Shantidas.
 After he died, the Emperor Shah Jahan forced Shantidas to take back the jewels and refund the money.

 Shantidas also traded with the European companies (British East India Company and Dutch VOC), as well as Persian and Arab traders, in commodities such as cloves.
 In September 1635, Shantidas and some other merchants from Surat and Ahmedabad, lost their goods to English pirates.
 He used his influence and political connections to recover his loss from the English.

 He however became most influential as a moneylender: most of the capital lent to the Dutch East India Company (VOC) in India came from Shantidas and his close associate Virji Vora.
 These associations provided him with excellent profits and strong and constant flow of gold-denominated interest payments, making him a wealthy man.